nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## Saving the data

-AgenSee data are saved in the hard disk automatically after any command that changes the data.
+AgentSee data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ## Editing the data file

-AgenSee data are saved as a JSON file `[JAR file location]/data/agensee.json`.
+AgentSee data are saved as a JSON file `[JAR file location]/data/agensee.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, AgentSee will discard all data and start with an empty data file at the next run.